Second Battle of Boulou: Baiting the trap

 De la Unión deployed his 20,000-strong army to hold the Tech valley, with defences both north and south of the river.
-Lieutenant General Eugenio Navarro commanded the right flank division, whose positions included Collioure and Port-Vendres on the coast.
-The 8,300-man centre division of Lieutenant General de las Amarilas held strongpoints at Le Boulou, Montesquieu-des-Albères and the Camp of Trompettes.
-Lieutenant General Juan Miguel de Vives y Feliu with 5,500 soldiers of the left division defended Céret, where de la Unión installed his headquarters.
-Lieutenant General John Forbes' Portuguese contingent deployed on the extreme left at Arles-sur-Tech and Amélie-les-Bains-Palalda.
+LG Eugenio Navarro commanded the right flank division, whose positions included Collioure and Port-Vendres on the coast.
+The 8,300-man centre division of LG de las Amarillas held strongpoints at Le Boulou, Montesquieu-des-Albères and the Camp of Trompettes.
+LG Juan Miguel de Vives y Feliu with 5,500 soldiers of the left division defended Céret, where de la Unión installed his headquarters.
+LG John Forbes' Portuguese contingent deployed on the extreme left at Arles-sur-Tech and Amélie-les-Bains-Palalda.

 Dugommier placed Augereau on his right flank with 6,400 infantry and 80 cavalry.
 Augereau's right brigade occupied Taillet, his centre brigade Oms, and his left brigade Llauro.
 Sauret's division of 7,300 infantry and 100 Hussars held the coastal sector on the left flank.
 Pérignon's centre division represented the main French striking force with 8,500 infantry and 1,300 cavalry, backed by three reserve brigades totalling 7,000 men.

 The French commander believed that the Spanish army's centre of gravity was too far west and planned to exploit this weakness.
 He hoped to cross the Tech and roll up the right flank of the Spanish centre division.
 To make this task easier, he directed Augereau to demonstrate in front of Céret and lure the Spanish into drawing more troops to their left flank.
 Pérignon held his troops back from the river to hide the true French intentions.
 The main Spanish communications ran from Le Boulou through the Pass of Le Perthus at 300 m altitude near the Fort de Bellegarde.
 Dugommier wanted to force the Army of Catalonia into a retreat over the much more difficult Col du Porteille at 800 m altitude, which was 4 km to the southwest of Le Perthus.
 If he could achieve this, the Spanish might have to abandon their wagons, cannons, and supplies.